Caroline Wahl: Literary works

 Her debut novel, 22 Bahnen, was published in April 2023 by the Cologne-based DuMont Buchverlag after interest from a total of seven publishers.
 The author describes the everyday and family life of the student Tilda from a first-person perspective.
 Amidst this, she cannot focus entirely on her demanding mathematics studies.
 Due to her mother’s alcoholism and their father’s departure, she also has to look after her 11-year-old half-sister, Ida.

 Reviewers of the novel, such as Elke Heidenreich, Christine Westermann, and Denis Scheck, affirm that the author has developed a poignant writing style, in which the fate of both sisters is authentically conveyed to the reader, without addressing the reasons for the mother’s alcoholism.
 The writer herself has no personal experience with addiction problems within her family but has spoken with professionals who work in addiction wards to portray the subject realistically.

 Wahl has always wanted to write a novel about a strong, self-willed, yet sensible young woman.
 Novels such as Alina Bronsky's Scherbenpark, Angelika Klüssendorf's Das Mädchen, and Juli Zeh’s Spieltrieb served as role models for her.
 The novel’s style and subject especially appeal to young readers, and 22 Bahnen was discussed on the social network BookTok soon after its publication.
 In May 2023, the German radio and television broadcasting corporation Norddeutscher Rundfunk selected the novel as its Book of the Month.
 The novel reached the top 20 on Spiegel's bestseller list for the calendar year 2023 and has sold more than 100,000 copies in the same year.

 In its year of publication, the story received the book prize from Stiftung Ravensburger Verlag, as well as the German literature prizes Ulla-Hahn-Autorenpreis and Grimmelshausen-Förderpreis.
 It was also selected as the favorite novel of independent bookstores.

 The author's second novel, Windstärke 17, is set on the island of Rügen and explores the future life of Ida, a character introduced in the first novel.
+Her third novel is Die Assistentin ("The Assistant") and the fourth 1999 Meter über dem Meer (1999 Meters Above Sea) is set in St Moritz where a young woman assumes a false identity to become part of high society.